-Market participants can visit the NERC website at www.nerc.com to confirm whether Transmission Loading Relief Procedures have been implemented.
+Market participants can visit the NERC website at NERC website to confirm whether Transmission Loading Relief Procedures have been implemented.

 6.7 Capacity Export Scheduling and Curtailment

 This section contains information on how capacity exports29 are maintained or curtailed, assuming that the export is a called capacity export as required by the external control area.